jhealy/awesome/uwp_webview.md

 # WEBVIEW CAVEATS
 * You cannot invoke the native contextmenu inside a webview.
 You can invoke a context menu over the webview but its tricky.
+* If you set a menu flyout, the oncontextmenu event will not fire.
+Not documented.
+* If you set a menu flyout, it will not fire at all without some tricker.
+This is the contextmenu hack using scriptnotify or embedded winmd object.